Skip to content

 Insurance claim guide

-Kearney's low contractor market density means homeowners typically face 1–2-week backlogs for repairs following major hail events.
-The city sees moderate storm chaser activity following regional storms, making contractor verification essential.
-Nebraska Revised Statute § 44-8604 (Nebraska Insured Homeowners Protection Act) prohibits contractors from promising to rebate any portion of an insurance deductible, with violations rendering contracts void.
+Kearney's contractor market has low density, creating 1–2 week backlogs for roof inspections and repairs following major hail events.
+The city sees moderate storm chaser activity after regional storms, making contractor verification essential.
+Nebraska Revised Statute § 44-8604 under the Nebraska Insured Homeowners Protection Act prohibits residential contractors from promising to rebate any portion of an insurance deductible, with violations rendering contracts void.

 Full 10-step claim guide for Kearney